The Fire (Seinfeld)

 "The Fire" is the 84th episode of the NBC sitcom Seinfeld and the 20th episode of the fifth season.
-It originally aired on May 5, 1994, on NBC.
+It originally aired on May 5, 1994.
 This was the final episode to be written by Larry Charles.
-In this episode, Elaine's co-worker Toby annoys her with her enthusiasm and ruins one of Jerry's shows with well-meaning heckling, Kramer becomes a hero while saving Toby's severed pinky toe, and George exposes his own cowardice when he discovers a fire at a children's birthday party.
+In this episode, Jerry gets revenge on Elaine's coworker Toby for heckling his show, George abandons women, children and the elderly during a fire, and Kramer has a heroic adventure saving Toby's severed pinky toe.